 Stress is a human reaction to many events or environments.
 Acute stress can appear and disappear quickly, without lingering effects.
 Chronic stress, however, can take a toll on a person.
 Living with chronic stress can damage the mind and body.
-It could also fuel an addiction, unless the person has go-to methods for quickly calming down.
+It could also fuel an addiction, unless you have go-to methods for quickly calm down when stressed.

 Use A Deep Breathing Technique

 Breathing techniques are a foundation for combating stress or anxiety.
 Breathing is something we can control, making it useful for relaxing and clearing the mind.
-Learning how to use your breath in times of stress can be an easy and fast way to eliminate reactions such as increased heart rate and sweaty palms.
+Learning how to use these breathing techniques in times of stress can be an easy and fast way to eliminate reactions such as increased heart rate and sweaty palms.
 It’s something you can do anywhere, anytime something starts to get to you.

 Close Your Eyes